-Do remember that business can be very personal in Turkey, so building personal relationships is important to establishing lasting business connections
+Do remember that business can be extremely personal in Turkey, so building personal relationships is important to establishing lasting business connections

 Do use both hands when handing over a business card or giving a gift

-Don't be offended if a Turkish business associates stand very close while conversing.
+Don't be offended if a Turkish business associate stands close while conversing.
 Turks do not require as much personal space as some Westerners may be used to.

-Do learn the significance of gestures when negotiating with Turkish associates as these may lead to confusion or miscommunications
+Do learn the significance of gestures when negotiating with Turkish associates as these may lead to confusion or miscommunication